Datura-ai/cortex.t/README.md

 ### Mining

+You can launch your miners via pm2 but we have created an additonal bash [alias](./alias.sh) to allow you to easily manage multiple miners.

+#### pm2

+The basic pm2 launch script is

+`pm2 start ./neurons/miner.py --interpreter python3 -- --netuid 18 --subtensor.network <LOCAL/FINNEY> --wallet.name <WALLET NAME> --wallet.hotkey <HOTKEY NAME> --axon.port <PORT> --logging.info`

 In order to start miners easily with pm2, we have made a bash [alias](./alias.sh) for 10 miners and a validator.
 Note that for mining this script assumes your hotkeys are named 01-09.
 If you don't follow this naming convention, make sure to update the `hotkey` variable in the `start_miner` function.
 Ensure all other preferences align with the other variables within that file.
 After that, just run `source alias.sh` and then you can run the commands `start_miner[n]` with n being hotkey number or `start_vali` to launch a pm2 process that should score perfectly on the network.

 ### Validating